amoore449/portfolio/_artportfolio/abortion.md

   </div>
 </div>

-A short zine about abortion rights.
+A short comic about abortion rights published in MY BODY, MY FUCKING CHOICE," a reproductive justice and abortion care zine.
+This zine was produced in response to the 2024 election results